Devcom439/Human-Benchmark-Bot/README.md

 # Human Benchmark Automation

 This project automates several tests from the [Human Benchmark](https://humanbenchmark.com/) website using Selenium.
 The automation script can perform tasks such as reaction time measurement, aim training, typing tests, memory tests (sequence, number, verbal, and visual), and more.
-Customizations like typing speed realism and stopping conditions for endless tests are also supported.
+Customizations like typing speed, realism and stopping conditions for endless tests are also supported.

 ## Table of Contents